marcomacchia99/RT1_Assignment3/README.md

 * __4__ - Reset simulation
 * __0__ - Exit from the program

-Generally speaking, this simulation includes a non-blocking getchar function, ideal to speed up the program execution and to improve the user execution.
+Generally speaking, this simulation includes a __non-blocking getchar function__, ideal to speed up the program execution and to improve the user experience.

 I found this function in [teleop_twist_keyboard_cpp repository](https://github.com/methylDragon/teleop_twist_keyboard_cpp/blob/master/src/teleop_twist_keyboard.cpp), and it temporarily edits the system settings in order to catch immediately what the user writes.